 The SENCo or EAL Co-ordinator must compile evidence to confirm all of the above criteria and an application must be made for a candidate to have extra time.

-The regulations make it clear that ‘extra time must not be awarded to a candidate using a bilingual translation dictionary in order to compensate for difficulties in reading and writing in English’ (section 5.18.8, page 73).
+Extra time must not be awarded to a candidate using a bilingual translation dictionary in order to compensate for difficulties in reading and writing in English (section 5.18.8, page 73).